 All in all, smoking is not the healthiest decision a person can make.
 Though, the symptoms will clear up if you stop smoking.

-Vaporization heats cannabis to the point that the cannabis resin is released, but does not heat the herb enough to burn the plant material.
+Vaporization heats cannabis to the point that the cannabis resin is released but does not heat the herb enough to burn the plant material.

-THC and other cannabinoids engage the central nervous system and enter the bloodstream quite readily with vaporization, but you may still struggle to reach a therapeutic dose of cannabis for certain conditions.
+THC and other cannabinoids engage the central nervous system and readily enter the bloodstream with vaporization.
+However, you may still struggle to reach a therapeutic dose of cannabis for specific conditions.

-Edible cannabis is one of the strongest delivery methods out there.
+Edible cannabis is one of the most potent delivery methods out there.
 Unlike inhaled cannabis, edible cannabis is metabolized by the liver.
 This means that more THC is converted into usable forms by the body.

 This THC metabolite is four to five times more psychoactive than THC.
 It also can cross the blood-brain barrier more easily.
 This means that you’ll get one powerful high from an edible.

-However, the bioavailability of THC is edibles is lacking.
-In fact, the bioavailability of oral THC is only about 4% to 12%.
+However, the bioavailability of THC in edibles is lacking.
+The bioavailability of oral THC is only about 4% to 12%.
 That means the majority of the THC you’re consuming is null.

 One study found that up to 100% of THC can be converted into a stronger metabolite when consumed orally.
 Other studies put this number at 50%.
-This is why edibles are so much more potent and longer lasting than inhaled cannabis.
+This is why edibles are so much more potent and longer-lasting than inhaled cannabis.

 If baked goods aren’t your thing, cannabis oils are another great option.
 Medical cannabis oil is a highly concentrated cannabis extraction.

-Basically, a solvent is used to separate the essential oils of the cannabis plant from the plant material itself.
+A solvent is used to separate the essential oils of the cannabis plant from the plant material itself.
 The end product is a highly concentrated, cannabinoid-filled product.

-Medical cannabis oil and most tinctures are typically made by using alcohol as a solvent.
+Medical cannabis oil and most tinctures are typically made using alcohol as a solvent.
 Plant material is heated with the solvent, activating the cannabinoids and sluffing off the medicinal resin.

-Tinctures and alcohol-based methods can provide an ultra high dose of cannabis to those in need.
+Tinctures and alcohol-based methods can provide an ultra-high dose of cannabis to those in need.
 If you’re hoping to microdose, tinctures and oils are great for that as well.

-Liposomal oils ensure that that the medicinal cannabinoids are encased in fat, which produces a faster delivery and enables your cells to absorb more cannabinoids and put them to use.
+Liposomal oils ensure that the medicinal cannabinoids are encased in fat, which produces a faster delivery and enables your cells to absorb more cannabinoids and put them to use.

-There are two things that convert cannabinoid acids into their “active” forms: heat and age.
-The longer your dried bud sits around and the longer the flower matures on the cannabis plant, the more cannabinoid acids change molecular structure.
+Two things convert cannabinoid acids into their “active” forms: heat and age.
+The longer your dried bud sits around, the longer the flower matures on the cannabis plant, the more cannabinoid acids change molecular structure.